scottnonnenberg/blog/pages/posts/2016-07-05-this-blog-is-now-open-source.md

 ### Fancy underlines

 After encountering some better-looking links in the wild and reading [this great post](https://eager.io/blog/smarter-link-underlines/), I decided to use some [fancy CSS tricks for my links](https://github.com/scottnonnenberg/blog/blob/fe11498b5da21343a86613cd70ecdd0820d5616b/css/styles.less#L67-L73).
 We create a shadow behind the text which is the same color as the background, then add a gradient background for the underline.
-Anything hanging down below the text will interrupt the link underline, making the text easier to read.
+The shadow around descenders will interrupt the link underline, making the text easier to read.
 It works pretty well.

 Sadly, because I don't have a way to specify link classes in markdown, I have to do something weird to eliminate inappropriate underlines from linked images: literal HTML including a `class` property.
 From my [Dangerous Cliffs of Node.js post markdown](https://github.com/scottnonnenberg/blog/blob/fe11498b5da21343a86613cd70ecdd0820d5616b/pages/posts/2015-02-11-the-dangerous-cliffs-of-node-js.md):